 Inseego Corp. is a leader in the design and development of fixed and mobile wireless solutions (advanced 4G and 5G NR), Industrial IoT ("IIoT") and cloud solutions for large enterprise verticals, service providers and small and medium-sized businesses around the globe.
-Our product portfolio consists of fixed and mobile device-to-cloud solutions that provide compelling, intelligent, reliable and secure end-to-end IoT services with deep business intelligence.
-Inseego's products and solutions power mission critical applications with a "zero unscheduled downtime" mandate, such as our 5G fixed wireless access ("FWA") gateway solutions, 4G and 5G mobile broadband, IIoT applications such as SD WAN failover management, asset tracking and fleet management services.
+Our customers include wireless service providers, Fortune 500 enterprises, consumers, governments and first responders.
+Our product portfolio consists of fixed and mobile device-to-cloud solutions that provide compelling, intelligent, reliable, and secure end-to-end IoT services with deep business intelligence.
+Inseego's products and solutions, designed and developed in the U.S., power mission critical applications with a "zero unscheduled downtime" mandate, such as our 5G fixed wireless access ("FWA") gateway solutions, 4G and 5G mobile broadband, IIoT applications such as SD WAN failover management, asset tracking and fleet management services.
 Our solutions are powered by our key wireless innovations in mobile and FWA technologies, including a suite of products employing the 5G NR standards, and purpose-built SaaS cloud platforms.